gwpantazes/python101/README.md

 ```
 Alternatively, you can close the entire shell application window.
 Since it might be impractical to close the whole shell, it's better practice to just close the interpreter running *inside* the shell.

+## IDLE Python Shell
+By running `idle3` in the command line, a hybrid GUI/CLI Python shell application will start called *IDLE*.
+This *IDLE* shell is largely the same as writing commands to the python interpreter in the command line, but has a few convenient things.

+It's your choice to use the command line or *IDLE* when running the interpreter.
+You can also take advantage of IDLE's text editor to write simple scripts.
+Be careful to save your scripts properly though, when working in IDLE.

 ## Print
 The `print()` statement will be your best friend while programming.
 Just like `echo` in bash, it prints output to the screen for you to see.